HendersonSousa20/Busan-travel-guide/README.md

-Here's the README with added emojis for a more engaging and modern touch:

----

 # 🌏 Busan Travel Guide

 Welcome to the **Busan Travel Guide**—a meticulously crafted website dedicated to showcasing the rich cultural, historical, and culinary tapestry of Busan, South Korea.
 This project serves as a comprehensive digital guide for travelers seeking to explore one of Asia's most dynamic cities.